 Section 2.
 Votes on Motions.
 A simple majority of the quorum shall be sufficient for the passage of any motion, excepting those involving expulsion of a member, or removal of an Officer or Councilor which shall require a two-thirds majority vote to pass.

-Section 2.
-Votes on Motions.A simple majority of the quorum shall be sufficient for the passage of any motion, excepting those involving expulsion of a member, or removal of an Officer or Councilor which shall require a two-thirds majority vote to pass.

 Section 3.
 Election of Officers.
-Each year the Secretary shall conduct elections for the President-Elect of the Corporation as well as for any vacant Council seats.
+Each year the Executive Officer shall conduct elections for the President-Elect of the Corporation as well as for any vacant Council seats.

-The Secretary shall send to all Members a nomination ballot for President-Elect and for Councilor(s).
-For each office that appears on the nominating ballot each Member may propose four names. , The President and the Secretary or their designees shall count the nominating ballots and determine a rank order of those who received the largest number of nominations for each office.
+The Executive Officer shall send to all Members a nomination ballot for President-Elect and for Councilor(s).
+For each office that appears on the nominating ballot each Member may propose four names.
+Nominations for Councilors cannot come from the same area of psychology (applied, clinical, developmental, cognitive, neuroscience/animal, social) that already is represented among continuing Councilors.

+The President and the Executive Officer or their designees shall count the nominating ballots and determine a rank order of those who received the largest number of nominations for each office.
 The President shall invite those receiving the largest number of nominations for each office to stand for election, and continue through the list in the order of vote count until at least three candidates are obtained for each office.
-A minimum of three nominations are necessary to stand for election, and in the absence of three members who qualify and agree to run, the Secretary shall solicit additional nominees from the membership until three candidates are identified.
+A minimum of three nominations are necessary to stand for election, and in the absence of three members who qualify and agree to run, the Executive Officer shall solicit additional nominees from the membership until three candidates are identified.

-No one may stand for President-Elect and for Council in the same year, and Members with sufficient nominations to be eligible for both must inform the Secretary which position they wish to stand for.
+No one may stand for President-Elect and for Council in the same year, and Members with sufficient nominations to be eligible for both must inform the Executive Officer which position they wish to stand for.

 If, due to resignation or other eventuality, more than one vacancy exists or will exist on the Council by the close of the next Annual Meeting, then that vacancy shall be filled by the individual receiving the second highest vote count in the preceding election for that position.
 Should that person decline to serve, the candidate with next highest number of votes will be asked, and should that individual also decline, the vacancy will be filled by the candidate in the next election with the second highest number of votes.
 Any Officer or Councilor replacing another in this manner shall serve out the remainder of the original term.

-After the list of candidates has been determined, the Secretary shall provide an election ballot to all Members, on which the names of the candidates for each office are listed in alphabetical order, with instructions to rank all candidates in order of preference.
+After the list of candidates has been determined, the Executive Officer shall provide an election ballot to all Members, on which the names of the candidates for each office are listed in alphabetical order, with instructions to rank all candidates in order of preference.

 Members will vote by electronic means or in an alternative manner to be dictated by the Council, in keeping with Article V, Section 1 of these By-Laws.

-The President and the Secretary, or their designees, shall each count the ballots, using the transferable ballot system known as the Hare system, whereby voters’ rankings of their preferences are tallied to eliminate the least preferred of the remaining candidates, after which the next choice of those who voted for that candidate receive their votes, iteratively, until only one alternative remains, that being the one most preferred by most voters.
+The President and the Executive Officer, or their designees, shall each count the ballots, using the transferable ballot system known as the Hare system, whereby voters’ rankings of their preferences are tallied to eliminate the least preferred of the remaining candidates, after which the next choice of those who voted for that candidate receive their votes, iteratively, until only one alternative remains, that being the one most preferred by most voters.

 The results of all elections shall be publicized to the membership during or before the next annual Business Meeting.

 The Council shall have the sole and ultimate responsibility for considering and resolving such issues as may arise in relation to the conduct of elections.